Case Study: Lebenshilfe Gelderland

-Employees at Lebenshilfe Gelderland complete patient visits with Android smartphones, a nursing care app and Cortado Server.
+Employees at Lebenshilfe Gelderland complete patient visits with Android smartphones, a nursing care app and Cortado MDM.

 69 nursing staff employed by the non-profit Lebenshilfe Gelderland provide support for patients in Germany’s Geldern region.
 Medical and nursing care are just as much a part of the daily routine of the employees as is support with household tasks.